Current Trends in Deep Learning for Earth Observation: An Open-source Benchmark Arena for Image Classification: Data models

-With the ever-growing availability of remote sensing data, there has been a significant effort by many research groups into preparing, labeling, and providing proper datasets that will support the development and evaluation of sophisticated machine learning methods.
-While there are many such datasets, both proprietary and publicly available, in this work we focus on the latter.
-We select 22 such datasets, with varying sizes (number of images), varying image types, image sizes, and formats, and more importantly, related to different classification tasks.
+With the ever-growing availability of remote sensing data, there has been a significant effort by many research groups to prepare, label, and provide proper datasets that will support the development and evaluation of sophisticated machine learning methods.
+While there are many such datasets, both proprietary and publicly available, in this work, we focus on the latter -- open-access publicly available dataset.
+Given this criterion, we select 22 open-access datasets usually considered in different EO studies for benchmarking DL approaches.
+The selected datasets have varying sizes (number of images), varying image types, image sizes, and formats, and, more importantly, related to different classification tasks.

-Namely, we consider datasets related to both multi-class and multi-label classification tasks, mainly addressing LULC applications.
-The objective of \emph{multi-class classification} tasks is to predict one (and only one) class (label) from a set of predefined classes for each image in a dataset. \emph{Multi-label classification}, on the other hand, refers to predicting multiple labels from a predefined set of labels for each image in the dataset \cite{tsoumakas2009} (eg. an image can belong to more than one class simultaneously).
-In our experimental study, we consider 15 multi-class and 7 multi-label datasets.
+Namely, we consider datasets related to multi-class and multi-label classification tasks, mainly addressing LULC applications.
+The objective of \emph{multi-class classification} tasks is to predict one (and only one) class (label) from a set of predefined classes for each image in a dataset. \emph{Multi-label classification}, on the other hand, refers to predicting multiple labels from a predefined set of labels for each image in the dataset \citep{tsoumakas2009} (e.g., an image can belong to more than one class simultaneously).
+In our experimental study, we consider 15 multi-class and seven multi-label datasets.